Powell and Mnuchin voice optimism but back more economic aid

 Some Republican lawmakers complained that House Democrats were blocking approval of further relief because of their insistence on achieving a larger package than GOP lawmakers are willing to support.

-Mnuchin said he was ready to resume negotiations and said that the administration would be willing to support stand-alone legislation to boost support through the Paycheck Protection Program, which benefited small businesses.
+Mnuchin said he was ready to resume negotiations and said the administration would be willing to support stand-alone legislation to boost support through the Paycheck Protection Program, which benefited small businesses.

-“We are in a very different situaiton than we were the last time” when Congress pushed through nearly $3 trillion in support.
+“We are in a very different situation than we were the last time,” when Congress enacted nearly $3 trillion in emergency financial aid, Mnuchin said.
 “At that time, the entire economy was shut down.”

-Powell said that further support should be more targeted to industries such as restaurants and the travel industry that have been most impacted.
+Mnuchin said that further federal aid should be focused on the most damaged sectors of the economy, such as restaurants and the travel industry.

+“This time,” the Treasury secretary told lawmakers, “it should be much more targeted to industries that are most impacted.”

+Tuesday’s testimony from Powell and Mnuchin began three days of oversight hearings on the government programs that were enacted last spring to cushion the impact of a devastating recession in which much of the economy was shut down to try to limit the spread of the coronavirus.